This is an outline of a research proposal for my research methods course for my MEd at UPEI.

 create opportunities in which young people are practicing 21st Century skills.

 As educators we need to be able to harness these opportunities and focus them into the work we do with students.

 The Original Idea

-The original inspiration for this project was Seymour Papert’s idea that students will appropriate technology for their own use.
+The inspiration for this project was Seymour Papert’s idea that students will appropriate technology for their own use.
 I wrote the a line of inquiry that stated: Children and youth appropriate technology to fit their interests and passions; educators must develop their students’ awareness of metacognition to build life long learners.
 I also stated the following goals:

 - Attempt to show what student centered knowledge creation could look like.

 - To explore Papert’s idea of appropriating Technology more deeply.

 Finally I stated that I wanted to demonstrate that when kids “appropriate” (Papert, 2009) technology for their own purposes they inadvertently are practicing 21st Century Skills.